Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Introduction:

 We propose using fundamental SM interactions as probes of entanglement in particle physics.
 Such interactions will be shown to be completely analogous to spin operators in quantum mechanics, performing binary measurements of inherent particle quantum numbers.

-We formulate Bell-type inequalities at the operator level, in the spirit of a Gedanken experiment.
-In each run, a definite pair of interaction-defined measurement settings acts simultaneously on the two subsystems, so that the correlator $E(a,b)$ is operationally well-defined, while different pairs of settings are accessed across runs.
-The idealization lies in assuming that distinct interaction contexts can be realized without correlating the setting choice with hidden variables.
-The general Bell-type framework is presented in Sec.~\ref{sec:Bell}.

-We construct dichotomic operators associated with chirality and flavor~(mass identification, flavor change, and charged-current weak mixing), and demonstrate their mutual incompatibility in Sec.~\ref{sec:single}.
-Applying this framework to flavor systems in Sec.~\ref{sec:2part_wavefunctions}, we show that the algebraic structure of these operators alone suffices to generate Bell-type inequality violations for entangled two-particle states, independent of kinematic correlations of decay products.
-Possible experimental validation of our Gedanken experiments is also discussed.
-We reserve Sec.~\ref{sec:disc} for discussion and future outlook.
+We construct dichotomic operators associated with flavor~(mass identification, flavor change, and charged-current weak mixing), and demonstrate their mutual incompatibility.
+Applying this framework, we show that the algebraic structure of these operators alone suffices to generate Bell-type inequality violations for entangled two-particle states, independent of kinematic correlations of decay products.
+Possible experimental validation of such violations is also discussed.